Kernix13/yelp-retreat/README.md

 2. Retreat authors should not be able to add a review for their retreat unless they added the retreat but are _not_ the owner of the location.
 3. Why does the popup close button look different than on the index page?
 4. overall review - add all stars and / by .length

+### Login page

+1. Does not redirect to the last paage you were on - it goes to `/retreats` everytime.
+Look into `res.locals`.

 ## Contributions